 BOTTOM LINE offers a full line of accessories and replacement parts.
-These items should be available where you purchased your 1100.
-If the dealer does not carry an item you want, have him special order it for you.
+These items should be available where you purchased your 2100.
+If the dealer does not carry an item you want, you may be able to order it at www.bottomlinefishfinders.com.